Argentine VP Cristina Fernández guilty, 6 years for fraud

 Prosecutors said Fernández fraudulently directed 51 public works projects to Lázaro Báez, a construction magnate and early ally of her and her husband Nestor Kirchner, who served as president from 2003-2007 and died suddenly in 2010.

-Báez and members of her 2007-2015 presidential administration are among a dozen others accused of joining Fernández in the conspiracy.
+Báez and members of her 2007-2015 presidential administration were among a dozen others accused in the conspiracy.
+The panel sentenced Báez and her public works secretary, José López, to six years.
+Most of the others got lesser sentences.

 Prosecutors Diego Luciani and Sergio Mola said the Báez company was created to embezzle revenues through improperly bid projects that suffered from cost overruns and in many cases were never completed.
 The company disappeared after the Kirchners' 12 years in power, they said.

-In Argentina, judges in such cases customarily pronounce verdicts and sentences first and explain how they reached their decision later, but given the public pressure in this case, they could offer some details before the panel’s full decision is read out loud in February.
+In Argentina, judges in such cases customarily pronounce verdicts and sentences first and explain how they reached their decision later.
+The panel’s full decision is expected in February.
 After that, the verdict can be appealed up to the Supreme Court, a process that could take years.

 Pollster Roberto Bacman, who directs Argentina's Center for Public Opinion Studies and supported the campaign of current President Alberto Fernández, said the opposition parties have been hoping to campaign calling her a convict, as well as a thief and a whore.